MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/xrm-tooling/sample-simplified-connection-quick-start.md

 [!INCLUDE[cc-terminology](../includes/cc-terminology.md)]

 This C# .NET sample shows how to connect to the Microsoft Dataverse web service using the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> class and a connection string.
-The sample then perform basic create, update, retrieve, and delete operations on a Dataverse table.
+The sample then perform create, update, retrieve, and delete operations on a Dataverse table.
 For more information about the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> see [Use CrmServiceClient constructors to connect to Dataverse](use-crmserviceclient-constructors-connect.md).

 > [!NOTE]
-> You could also use <xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient> instead of <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> in this sample.
+> You could also use the <xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient> instead of the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient> class in this sample.

 ## Requirements